Assessment of Optometric Competence PG (10330.1)

 Participation requirements

 100% attendance for all clinical placements, lectures, workshops and PBL is required to pass the unit.
-You are required to submit an absence form (available via the unit's UC Learn Canvas site) and appropriate documentary evidence for every absence.
-The unit convener will assess your application; however, this will not guarantee that your application will be successful.
+Students are required to submit an absence form (available via the unit's UC Learn Canvas site) and appropriate documentary evidence for every absence.
+The unit convener will assess the application; however, this will not guarantee that the application will be successful.

 Required IT skills

-The unit involves the use of UC Learn Canvas, library searching skills, Microsoft Office Suite and electronic presentation skills.
+The unit involves the use of UC Learn Canvas, library searching skills, Microsoft Office Suite and online presentation skills.

-This unit also involves online meetings in real time using the Virtual Room in your UC Learn teaching site.
-The Virtual Room allows you to communicate in real time with your lecturer and other students.
-To participate verbally, rather than just typing, you will need a microphone.
-For best audio quality we recommend a microphone and speaker headset.
-For more information and to test your computer, go to the Virtual Room in your UC Learn site and 'Join Course Room'.
-This will trigger a tutorial to help familiarise you with the functionality of the virtual room.
+This unit also involves online meetings in real time using the Virtual Room in the UC Learn teaching site.
+The Virtual Room allows students to communicate in real time with their lecturer/instructor, and other students.
+Students will need a web camera and a microphone to participate verbally.
+For best audio quality, a microphone and speaker headset are recommended.
+Students are advised to go to the Virtual Room in the UC Learn site and 'Join Course Room' for more information and testing their computer.
+This will trigger a tutorial to help the student familiarise with the functionality of the Virtual Room.

 In-unit costs